Overview of the application process

 Visa costs

 In addition to the cost of the visa application, you will also need to pay the Immigration Health Surcharge (IHS) fee.
-The exact amount you will have to pay will depend on how much leave you are granted.
+The exact amount you'll have to pay will depend on how much leave you are granted.
 Full details on the costs of a visa application and the IHS can be found on the government website.

 If applying online, the IHS will need to be paid at the same time as your visa application.
 This will ensure you have full access to the National Health Service (NHS).